smsexplores/sms-syself-devops/README.md

 ## Setting Up EC2 Instance

 1. **Launch an EC2 instance** (t2.large) on your preferred cloud provider and connect to it using MobaXterm.
+I used Ubuntu.

 2. **Connect to your EC2 instance**:
    - Open MobaXterm.
    - Start a new session (SSH).
    - Enter your EC2 instance's public IP and use your private key for authentication.

 3. **Install Minikube** on the EC2 instance:
    ```sh